jonboj/mdcdavan/README.md

 # Mdcdavan

 Dart library for writting web apps using Dart wrapping of [mdc web](https://github.com/material-components/material-components-web) components through a `js_interop` layer.
-Additional a React like micro application framework, with Streams for upward dataflow and new object instances for downward dataflow.
+Additional a React like micro framework, with Streams for upward dataflow and new object instances for downward dataflow.

 Current version of `mdcdavan` is a minimal test of concept.
 Feedback as issues and feature requests are welcome,